Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups

-The assertion then follows if we can prove that the right-hand side is concentrated in the middle degree $\dim_{\bb C}(\mbf X)$ and carries a $W_{K_1}$-action given by $\hat\Std\circ\phi_{K_1}\otimes\iota_\ell\largel{-}_{K_1}^{\frac{-\dim_{\bb C}(\mbf X)}{2}}$.
-To prove this, we apply the Langlands--Kottwitz method in \S\ref{Lanlgan-Kotiemethiems} to compute (a power of) the traces of Frobenius elements for all sufficiently large finite place $v$ of $F$, and we obtain information at the place $p$ from a local-global compatibility result associated to the Galois representation attached to the functorial transfer of $\pi$, which is a self-dual cuspidal automorphic representation of $\GL(2\rk(\mbf G_{\ovl{\bb Q}}); \Ade_F)$.
+To prove this, we apply the Langlands--Kottwitz method in \S\ref{Lanlgan-Kotiemethiems} to compute traces of sufficiently large powers of Frobenius at all but finitely many finite places of $F$.
+Information at the place $p$ is then obtained from local--global compatibility for the Galois representation attached to the functorial transfer of $\dot\Pi'$, which is a self-dual cuspidal automorphic representation of $\GL_{2\rk(\mbf G_{\ovl{\bb Q}})}(\Ade_F)$.

-\begin{rem*} A natural question is whether the same method can be applied to prove compatibility for other reductive groups, for example $\GSpin(n), \GSp(2n), \Sp(2n)$ and $\bx G_2$.
-For inner forms of $\GSp(4)$ and $\Sp(4)$, this is known by \cite{Ham22}.
-For $\GSpin(n)$, it is possible to extend the method to prove compatibility of Fargues--Scholze's construction with those constructed by Moeglin \cite{Moe14} in the quasi-split case, once the endoscopic character identities, as formulated in~\cite{Kal16a}, is proved for all of their inner twists.
-On the other hand, new ideas are needed to treat the cases of $\GSp(2n)$ ($n\ge 3$) and $\bx G_2$, because a crucial step of the proof is to use the compatibility between local and global Shimura varieties to connect the construction of Fargues and Scholze with the so-called classical local Langlands correspondence through the cohomology of global Shimura varieties.
-The latter is studied via the Langlands--Kottwitz method, which can only give information about the (conjectural) global Galois representation $\rho: \Gal_F\to \LL G$ associated to cohomological automorphic forms after composition with the extended highest weight module $\LL\mcl T_{\{\mu\}}$ of $\LL G$, where $\{\mu\}$ is the conjugacy class of Hodge cocharacters of the Shimura datum.
-However, $\bx G_2$ admits no Shimura variety, and in the case of $G=\GSp(2n)$, the extended highest weight module $\mcl T_{\{\mu\}}$ is the spin representation of $\GSpin(2n+1, \bb C)$, so it is hard to recover the Galois representation and its local components.
+\begin{rem*} A natural question is whether the same method can be applied to prove compatibility for other reductive groups, for example $\GSpin_n, \GSp_{2n}, \Sp_{2n}$ and $\bx G_2$.
+For inner forms of $\GSp_4$ and $\Sp_4$, this is known by \cite{Ham22}.
+For $\GSpin_n$, it is possible to extend the method to prove compatibility of Fargues--Scholze's construction with the correspondence constructed by M{\oe}glin \cite{Moe14} in the quasisplit case, once the endoscopic character identities, as formulated in~\cite{Kal16a}, are proved for all of their inner twists.
+On the other hand, new ideas are needed to treat the cases of $\GSp_{2n}$ ($n\ge 3$) and $\bx G_2$, because a crucial step of the proof is to use the compatibility between local and global Shimura varieties to connect the construction of Fargues and Scholze with the so-called classical local Langlands correspondence through the cohomology of global Shimura varieties.
+The latter is studied via the Langlands--Kottwitz method, which can only give information about the (conjectural) global Galois representation $\rho: \Gal_F\to \LL G$ associated with cohomological automorphic forms after composition with the extended highest weight module $\LL\mcl T_{\{\mu\}}$ of $\LL G$, where $\{\mu\}$ is the conjugacy class of Hodge cocharacters of the Shimura datum.
+However, $\bx G_2$ admits no Shimura variety, and in the case of $G=\GSp_{2n}$, the extended highest weight module $\mcl T_{\{\mu\}}$ is the spin representation of $\GSpin_{2n+1}(\bb C)$, so it is hard to recover the Galois representation and its local components.
 See~\cite{K-S23} for related study of the cohomology of Siegel modular varieties. \end{rem*}